 WordPress doesn’t allow you to upload SVG files by default (currently), so this plugin lets you work around that.

-You can use this plugin to make regular, automated backups of your site.
+One of the best WordPress plugins to make regular, automated backups of your site.
 You can set a schedule to back up your site to your remote storage or do it manually.

 If something goes wrong with your WordPress site, you can use this plugin to restore your backups directly from your WordPress dashboard (after you have panicked a little or achieved a full meltdown like I once did).